 Based on your results, you should try to learn and work in bright light when possible.
 Read the following recommendations and select the ones you think would work best for you.

-If you're in a place that is too dimly lit, try sitting closer to a window.
+During Instruction or Activities If you're in a place that is too dimly lit, try sitting closer to a window.